 Get over it

-Whether it is because of the loss of attention, too many distant friends and terribly busy lives or the small screen the average phone provides, we are losing sight of each other and in the end there is only one thing we can do about it.
+Whether it is because of the loss of attention, too many distant friends or terribly busy lives we try live by means of the small screen the average phone provides, we are losing sight of each other and in the end there appears to be only one thing we can do about it.